Gavoosss840/property-tools-sa/README.md

 - `GOOGLE_MAPS_API_KEY` – only used if OSM fails (optional but recommended)

 Data and Outputs
-- Upload a foreclosure PDF in the UI.
+- Upload a CSV of addresses in the UI (columns like `address, city, state, zip`; common variants are auto-detected).
 - Outputs are written to `data/outputs/` (ignored by Git):
   - `north_san_antonio.csv`, `south_san_antonio.csv`, `east_san_antonio.csv`, `west_san_antonio.csv`
   - `all_addresses_geocoded.csv`